 Why?
-If most of the world [yes, even us middle-class Americans] are stressed out about money, why can I say it’s been joyful?
+If most of the world are stressed out about money, why can I say it’s been joyful?

-Rather, it takes its proper place as one more tool for my service to his Kingdom.
+When money takes its proper place it is just one more tool for my service to his Kingdom.

 The first step to having cheerful money is to become a cheerful giver.
 That’s where this site comes in.
 I want to help you help others by generously sharing God’s blessings.